 According to Dr. Neal Barnard, the founder of the Physicians Committee for Responsible Medicine, about half of drugs approved for consumption are either recalled or relabelled due to side effects.
 These adverse human reactions are not identified in animal research.

 The revolutionary animal-free technology in the CCAAM will include computer models that analyze human cells and tissues, and organoid modeling—creating in vitro three-dimensional human organs with stem cells.

-Animal research is notoriously difficult for the public to monitor due to inadequate regulation and lack of publicly available information.
+Animal research is notoriously difficult for the public to monitor due to inadequate regulation, and lack of publicly available information.
 Yet in March of this year, Canadians got a glimpse of the gruesome truth when CTV’s W5 aired a Last Chance For Animals investigation into shocking cruelty to dogs, pigs, and monkeys at Montreal lab.
 The hidden camera footage showed animals being aggressively restrained, thrown into cages, and slammed onto steel operating tables.
 Some technicians swung dogs by catheters, which ran down their spines and into their abdomens.
-Painful procedures were performed on animals in plain sight of other research victims, causing additional psychological distress.
+Painful procedures were performed on animals in plain sight of other animals, causing additional psychological distress.

-The CCAAM is set to begin work in October and will offer degree programs for research with animal-alternatives.
+The CCAAM is set to begin work in October and will offer degree programs for research with animal alternatives.
 It’s encouraging that major technological advancements in animal-free alternatives are becoming mainstream and will help replace cruel and outdated animal experimentation.

 There is also legislative action designed to rescue animals from lab experiments—Senate Bill S-214 would ban animal testing for cosmetic products, something the European Union, Australia, New Zealand, India, and Norway have already done.